Soul Nomad & the World Eaters: Main characters

-A Dracon who attempts to impersonate Dio of the Evil Eye, he is encountered multiple times throughout the game.
-He is the brother of Dio who it is learned is the name given to the oldest brother in a line of Dracon wizards.
+A Dracon who attempts to impersonate Dio of the Evil Eye, and is encountered multiple times throughout the game.
+He is the brother of Dio, which is revealed to be the name given to the oldest brother in a line of Dracon wizards.
 He is shunned by his family for his inferior skills and goes elsewhere, in the process recruiting a man and his two phyxes to impersonate the three beings that are associated with Dio of the Evil Eye.
-After many defeats, he joins the main characters party and in the process becomes a better wizard.
+After many defeats, he joins the main character's party and in the process becomes a better wizard.
 He knows Endorph and is friends with several angels.